nnaumenko/metaf/docs/sphinx/api_reference.rst

 		Amount (cover) of the cloud layer.

-		See also CAVOK (:cpp:enumerator:`metaf::FixedGroup::Type::CAVOK`) which may be used to specify no cloud below 5000 feet (1500 meters) and no cumulonimbus or towering cumulus clouds.
+		See also CAVOK (:cpp:enumerator:`metaf::KeywordGroup::Type::CAVOK`) which may be used to specify no cloud below 5000 feet (1500 meters) and no cumulonimbus or towering cumulus clouds.

 		.. cpp:enumerator::	NOT_REPORTED